Popular Diets Reviewed by Dietitians and Nutritionists

 • kidney stones (Consistently high intake of animal proteins makes your urine more acidic and increases the amount of uric acid being excreted, potentially making you more susceptible to kidney stones.)

-• not ideal for athletes (Carbs are primary source of fuel for high-intensity training and various endurance activities.)
+• not ideal for athletes, as per our Edmonton dietitian and sports nutritionist, Alana (Carbs are primary source of fuel for high-intensity training and various endurance activities.)

 Related: Nutritional support for endurance athletes